 Long Live Internships

 In the face of these wilting internship programs, American theatres must identify and cultivate worthy successors.
-Professional training remains essential for anyone beginning their careers in theatre.
+Professional training remains essential for anyone beginning their career in theatre.
 Internships have provided crucial opportunities for theatre students to apply skills outside of the classroom and for individuals without formal theatre education to gain fluency with the industry.
 These programs transmit essential institutional knowledge through mentorship and active participation.
 Plus, many interns find collaborators among their cohorts; the shared space of the theatre provides fertile ground for future creation.
 Theatres should be careful to maintain these opportunities.

 Internships benefit the staff and programming of theatres, too—and not just because interns have historically traded their labor and energy for the opportunity to train.
 Given the chance to contribute meaningfully in the day-to-day operations of a theatre, interns can offer fresh perspectives and new approaches that may not occur to more established staff members.
 In an industry that purportedly values community and a breadth of viewpoints, this direct infusion of new ideas is invaluable.
 And long after the completion of an internship program, many theatres continue to benefit from their interns.
 Theatre staff across the country welcome back their former interns who made the leap into full-time employment, and many theatres reference famous former interns across their marketing materials and social media presence.
 Professional training programs allow theatres to live out the value of education, which is often a core component of the missions of those artistic organization.